 Tu-11/10: Shibori Workshop and Shibori Museum.
 Hands-on session to make your own shibori-designed textile with indigo dye.
 (B, L)

 W-11/11: Our focus today is on the old weaving center of Kyoto with a visit to Nishijin Textile Center and several shops that dye and make indigo garments.
 Afternoon OYO (B, L)

 Th-11/12: It’s important to have choices!
 Take the day to create your own itinerary or come with us to visit Arashiyama where we will stroll the famed Bamboo Forest.
 You have the option to take a rickshaw ride and meander sacred temples in this more rural Kyoto neighborhood, with optional and traditional keiseki multi-course lunch (B)

-F-11/13: Travel to Kawaguchi Lake, overnight at resort hotel with spa (B, D)
+F-11/13: Travel to Kawaguchi Lake and stay overnight in guest house/lodge.
+(B, D)

 Su-11/15: Attend two major Temple Markets — Takahata Market and Oedo International Forum — where you will find old kimono, pieces of vintage cloth including silks, natural dyes and hand-weaving, vintage collectibles such as ceramics, carved wood, figurines, jewelry, art and much more.
 (B)

 M-11/16: We set you loose in Ginza — high fashion center of Japan — for Department Store Shopping and to explore the Basement Food Courts.
 Department stores feature unparalleled designer boutiques and food treasures.
 If you prefer, you might like to go to Nuno Works in Roppongi and peek into the upmarket world of Akasaka boutiques.
 (B)